Of all the developed countries, Australia has the poorest standing on climate.Bas Eickhout: Dutch Parliament Delegation leader (via CNN) .

 The electorate have previously even voted for politicians promising action on climate change, only for the elected leader to then be removed from office by their political party sometime after the election, due the leader favouring action on climate.

-Behind the Politics: The Electorate is not the only Influence.
+Behind the Politics: The Voters Have Limited Influence.

 There are at least 3 factors influencing policy in Australia: